Digital Strategy at HHS

 From now on, all new federal digital projects must comply with the Digital Government Strategy.
 All projects must be:

 Instead of locking information in a PDF or spreadsheet, we should share this content as individual pieces of data in the way that is most useful for you.
 By doing this, we encourage others to take and reuse it.
 This allows for innovations beyond the capabilities of a single agency.
 We accomplish this through the agency’s open data resource, healthdata.gov and through our API-enabled databases featured in the developers’ center.

 - On a Shared Platform

 Currently, federal agencies have separate IT contracts and systems in place.
 However, multiple agencies may be using the same development platform—under different contracts and with unlinked systems.
 By sharing IT systems within other agencies, HHS can help the government work more efficiently, reduce costs, streamline Web development, and ensure consistency in how we create and deliver information.
 Use the link to browse a list of our shared services.

-HHS is comprised of 29 offices and divisions, including the Center for Disease Control, National Health Institute, and many others.
+HHS is comprised of 29 offices and divisions, including the Center for Disease Control, National Institutes of Health, and many others.
 But that doesn’t mean that our information should be divided by these groups.
 Visiting one site for information on a topic, such as the flu, is more helpful than visiting a department’s website, a division’s website, or an office’s website to find the information you need.
 Creating one-stop websites with the user in mind improves how we present information.
 By designing and developing websites with the customer in mind, we better serve the American public.

 - Secure and Private